 In addition, our By-Laws require that we be given advance written notice for nominations for election to our Board and of other business that stockholders wish to present for consideration at an annual meeting of stockholders (other than those proposals of business intended to be included in our proxy statement in accordance with Rule 14a-8 under the Exchange Act).
 The required notice must be delivered by the stockholder and received by our Corporate Secretary at our principal offices and must otherwise meet the requirements set forth in our By-Laws.
 The required notice must be made in writing and delivered or mailed by first class United States mail, postage prepaid, to our Corporate Secretary at our principal offices, and received by March 3, 2019, but not before February 1, 2019, which is not less than 90 days nor more than 120 days prior to the anniversary date of the 2019 Annual Meeting.
-However, in the event that the 2019 Annual Meeting is scheduled to be held on a date before May 12, 2019, or after July 31, 2019, which are dates 20 days before or 60 days after the anniversary date of the 2019 Annual Meeting and not later than the close of business on the later of (1) the 90th day prior to the 2019 Annual Meeting and (2) the 10th day following the day on which notice of the date of the 2019 Annual Meeting is mailed or public disclosure of the date of the 2019 Annual Meeting is made, whichever first occurs.
+However, in the event that the 2019 Annual Meeting is scheduled to be held on a date before May 12, 2019, or after July 31, 2019, which are dates 20 days before or 60 days after the anniversary date of the 2018 Annual Meeting, then such advance notice must be received by us not earlier than the 120th day prior to the 2019 Annual Meeting and not later than the close of business on the later of (1) the 90th day prior to the 2019 Annual Meeting and (2) the 10th day following the day on which notice of the date of the 2019 Annual Meeting is mailed or public disclosure of the date of the 2019 Annual Meeting is made, whichever first occurs.

 If a stockholder who wishes to present a proposal before the 2019 Annual Meeting outside of Rule 14a-8 of the Exchange Act fails to notify us by the required date, the proxies that our Board solicits for the 2019 Annual Meeting will confer discretionary authority on the person named in the proxy to vote on the stockholder's proposal if it is properly brought before that meeting subject to compliance with Rule 14a-4(c) of the Exchange Act.
-If a stockholder makes timely notification, the proxies may still confer discretionary authority to the person named in the proxy rules, including Rule 14a-4(c) of the Exchange Act.
+If a stockholder makes timely notification, the proxies may still confer discretionary authority to the person named in the proxy under circumstances consistent with the SEC's proxy rules, including Rule 14a-4(c) of the Exchange Act.